macOS Native App

 Download CiteBar

-Get the latest universal DMG from GitHub Releases.
+Get the latest universal, notarized DMG from GitHub Releases.

 2